Update: ‘Design,’ ‘Manufacturing,’ and ‘Scout SUV Release Date’ sections updated.

 What will be the Scout SUV price?

-The base Scout SUV could cost around USD 50,000.
+We expect the base Scout SUV to cost around USD 40,000.

 Featured image: TopElectricSUV’s rendering of the Scout SUV